PREVENT BACKFLOW TO REDUCE THE RISK OF CONTAMINATION

 The backflow prevention program is mandated by the U.S. Environmental Protection Agency and the N.H.
 Department of Environmental Services.
-There are approximately 300 backflow devices in the Precinct.
+There are over 300 backflow devices in the Precinct.
 About half of those are located at commercial, institutional or multi-family residential properties in fire sprinkler systems or domestic drinking water applications.
 The remaining devices are located in irrigation systems serving commercial, institutional and residential properties.

 Backflow devices are owned and maintained by the customer.
 Testing is required, at a minimum, once or twice per year depending on the type of device used.
 Testing is performed by our certified backflow testers and subcontractors, and billed to the customer.
 Scheduled appointments for the testing are usually not necessary, since commercial properties are tested during normal business hours and most residential properties have irrigation system protection devices located on the outside of the building.

 All properties with irrigation systems and all commercial and industrial buildings require protection.
 The lack of the proper backflow device at your property could impact the health of your family, employees or neighbors.
 Please contact us if you have any questions about the need for devices, or for additional information on cross-connection control and backflow prevention for your home or business.

 Credits: Portions of the above information were adapted from the web pages of the Pennichuck Corporation and Manchester (NH) Water Works.

 HVWP Summary of Device Types Required & Customer Responsibilities